 Hi Eilish!
 You started the winter by winning a 10km race on a pretty testing course in Sheffield, so I imagine that result has got you pretty excited for what’s to come in 2020?

-Hey PH, I'm really excited by the improvement!
+Hey guys, I'm really excited by the improvement!

 I really wasn't expected to run as fast as I did on such a tough course but I came away 35 seconds faster than last year.